Focus and Scope

 Open Access Policy

-The APGR provides open access to its content on the principle that making information freely available to the scholarly community and the public supports a greater global exchange of ideas.
+MUse provides immediate open access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.